The Carlo Aonzo Mandolin Workshop - 2017

 - Carlo Aonzo and Rene Izquierdo will present a concert Friday night, June 2

 - Don Stiernberg and his trio will play Saturday night, June 3

 All evening activities are optional - but why would you want to miss seeing four of the world's best mandolinists over three nights?
-Tickets for these concerts will be sold separately, but at a discount for workshop attendees.
+Tickets for these concerts are sold separately and are available here.